 The Arabian oryx Oryx leucoryx was endangered.
 This antelope of the Arabian Peninsula and Sinai Desert became extinct in the wild by the 1960s, mostly due to hunters shooting them with high-powered rifles.
 To save these animals, nine Arabian oryx from private collections in Oman, Kuwait, and Saudi Arabia, as well as from the London Zoo, were moved to the Phoenix Zoo in Arizona.
 These nine oryx became known as the World Herd.
 A second breeding group of three oryx, from a zoo in Saudi Arabia was started at the Los Angeles Zoo.

-As of 2014, 370 Arabian oryx have been born at the Safari Park!
+By 2012, 359 Arabian oryx had been born at the Park!
 In one of the great conservation success stories, 73 Arabian oryx have been returned to Oman, the United Arab Emirates, and Jordan for release to protected areas in their native range.
 The species' status is now listed as vulnerable, rather than endangered, by the International Union for Conservation of Nature.